 Key takeaways:

-• finding a way to resolve a domain-related dispute, or
+- Finding a way to resolve a domain-related dispute

 How to find a domain owner

-• Privacy is a shield.
-Not all owners choose to leave their names publicly visible.
-Some may opt for privacy protection measures, making your detective work a bit more challenging.
+- Privacy is a shield.
+Not all owners choose to make their names public.
+Many use privacy protection or WHOIS privacy services, which can make your WHOIS lookup a little more challenging.

 Now, we’re all set to get started!